GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

   should unpublish your extension.
 - If this was an unintended functionality, then remove the content or services that are in violation and resubmit your extension.
-- If you would like more information on why this classification was applied to your extension, [developer support][dev-support] may be able to provide you with additional information.
+- If you would like more information about why this verdict was applied to your extension, [developer support][dev-support] may be able to provide you with further details.

 ### Relevant policy {: #illegal-activities-policy }

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:
+This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-dpp]:

 {% Aside %}